CMSP Tales & KLX 300D Upgrades

 Riding motorcycles in South Africa was a very dangerous endeavor outside of the main metro areas because there are a lot more things over there that can potentially kill you than that which lurks out here in the wild of California.

-Drivers in Johannesburg and California pose nearly identical risks in terms of danger and road rage levels, but Californian roads are significantly worse than those in South Africa.
+Drivers in Johannesburg and California pose nearly identical risks in terms of danger and road rage levels from other motorists, but Californian roads are significantly worse than those found in South Africa.

 They have absolutely no idea how to build proper roads in California by the way and you can see that by the sudden potholes that appear with even moderate rainfall.

-Anyhew, back to the subject of my current CMSP adventure and training course which I had to do to complement my written license requirement within 12 months from obtaining the motorcycle license temporary permit so that I would be legally licensed to ride in California.
+Anyhew, back to the subject of my CMSP adventure and training course from earlier this year, which I had to do to complement my written license requirement within 12 months from obtaining the motorcycle license temporary permit so that I would be legally licensed to ride in California.

 Said CMSP training adventure consists of two parts by the way.